hjudgesac/joule_integration_sfsf_public/Test_Joule_SF/Test_Joule_SF.md

 **NOTE**: To test Employee Central specific use cases you must have Employee Central Quick Links also enabled.
-See the next card.

 1. Login to SuccessFactors application with user who has been granted JOULE access.
 2. Click on **JOULE** icon visible on home page.</br>